Consensys/orchestrate-kubernetes/README.md

   - Nonce are cached in Redis
   - Deploy the observability stack
 - `envinronments/qa.yaml`: `helmfile -e qa apply`
-- `envinronments/prod.yaml`: `helmfile -e prod apply` /!\please do not use this setup as your production environement, extra work is needed.
   - Deploy a 3-replica of Orchestrate services with multitenancy
   - Kafka, Zookeeper, and Postgres data are persisted and replicated to 3
   - Three partitions per Kafka topic